-ADT improves survival in men with PC, however it is associated with multiple adverse effects that span across multiple organ systems (Table 5).
+ADT improves survival in men with PCa; however, it is associated with multiple adverse events that span across multiple organ systems (Table 5).
 Patients require appropriate counselling regarding adverse effects, and therapy should be reserved only for patients that are likely to derive an oncological benefit.
-A partnership between the urologist and primary care providers using a multi-disciplinary approach is imperative to mitigate complications that may occur in response to ADT (Figure 1).
-This has become increasingly important in an era of rapidly emerging and effective pharmacologic therapies for advanced PC, for which ADT remains a mainstay of treatment.
+A partnership between the urologist and primary care providers using a multidisciplinary approach is imperative to mitigate complications that may occur in response to ADT (Fig. 1).
+This has become increasingly important in an era of rapidly emerging and effective pharmacological therapies for advanced PCa, for which ADT remains a mainstay.

-COMPETING INTERESTS: Dr. So has been an advisory board member for AbbVie, Amgen, Astellas, Bayer, Janssen, Ferring, and TerSera; and has participated in clinical trials supported by Astellas, Ferring, and Janssen.
+Competing interests: Dr. So has been an advisory board member for AbbVie, Amgen, Astellas, Bayer, Janssen, Ferring, and TerSera; and has participated in clinical trials supported by Astellas, Ferring, and Janssen.
 Dr. Izard has received a grant(s) or honoraria from AbbVie, Astellas, Bayer, Ferring, Janssen, and Sanofi; and has participated in clinical trials supported by AbbVie, Astellas, AstraZeneca, Bayer, Janssen, and Merck.
 Dr. Saad has been an advisory board member for and has received payment/honoraria from AbbVie, Amgen, Astellas, Bayer, Janssen, and Sanofi; and has participated in clinical trials supported by Amgen, Astellas, Bayer, Janssen, and Sanofi.
-Dr. Shayegan has been an advisory board member for Astellas, Bayer, and Janssen; and has received a research grant from Janssen.
-Dr. Aprikian has been an advisory board member for AbbVie, Astellas, and Bayer; and has received grants from AbbVie, Astellas Bayer, Sanofi, and TerSera.
-Dr. Rendon has been an advisory board and speakers' bureau member for and has received honoraria from AbbVie, Amgen, Astellas, AstraZeneca, Bayer, Ferring, Jansen, and Sanofi.
-The remaining authors report no competing personal or financial interests related to this work.
-The remaining authors report no competing personal or financial to this work.
+Dr. Shayegan has been an advisory board member for Astellas, Bayer, and Janssen; and has received a research